 Nevertheless, by assessing both the nerves and the structures that they cross, your physiotherapist can usually determine the exact cause of RSI.
 This much-maligned problem is no longer a mystery.
 A cure may be close at hand.

-> In the long-term, your joint posture and movement may become abnormal and result in joint pain, stiffness and premature degenerative changes.
+In the long-term, your posture and movement may become abnormal and result in joint pain, stiffness and premature degenerative changes.

-> Please contact your physiotherapist for your specific individual assessment.
+Please contact your physiotherapist for your specific individual assessment.

-> Whereas acute RSI is relatively simple to assess and treat successfully, it is difficult to cure chronic RSI.
-Chronic RSI is multifactorial with some RSI sufferers, eventually developing a chronic pain syndrome that affects many aspects of their life.
+Whereas acute RSI is relatively simple to assess and treat successfully, it is difficult to cure chronic RSI.
+Chronic RSI is multifactorial with some RSI sufferers, eventually developing a chronic pain syndrome that affects many aspects of life.

-> However, the good news is that RSI is usually very receptive to treatment in its early stages.
+However, the good news is that RSI is usually very receptive to treatment in its early stages.
 Hence, it’s vital that you get medical help early and that you proactively manage this condition.

 - Carpal Tunnel Syndrome

 - Muscle Strain

 - Neck Arm Pain